-DO have recommending letters indicate strong support and commitment to the project.
-Provide writers a proposal copy for their understanding of details and requirements in the project.
+Secure recommending letters that indicate strong support and commitment to the project.
+Provide the writers with a copy of the proposal to help them understand the details and requirements of the project.

-DO have someone not connected with the project read the proposal and requirements to check whether guidelines are met, the proposal is sensible, the thinking is clear, and there are no errors.
+Ask someone not connected with the project to read the proposal and requirements to check whether it follows the guidelines, is sensible, demonstrates clear thinking, and contains no editorial or grammatical errors.